pchemguy/ChatGPTExploratoryPrompting/Writing/IterativeTextImprovement_MemoryContext.md

 ---

-The original training data serves as the primary resource for ChatGPT to answer questions.
-However, it is important to understand the other sources that shape its responses:
+===The original training data serves as the primary resource for ChatGPT to answer questions.
+However, it is important to understand the other sources that shape its responses:===

 1. **Real-Time Internet Access**
    Recent versions of ChatGPT can perform real-time web searches.
 The retrieved information is then incorporated into the answers.
 Note that the free plan offers limited access to this feature.
 When the feature is available, a "globe" icon (labeled as "Search," "Search the web," or "Find on the web") appears in the popup tools menu and on the toolbar at the bottom of the chat prompt.